wamp-proto/wamp-proto/spec/README.md

 ![alt text](figure/hello_authenticated.png "WAMP Session denied")

+--- description below is outdated, doesn't cover the realms, authentication etc. ---

+#### HELLO

-After the underlying transport has been opened, a WAMP session is established by the peers introduce themselves to each other by sending a `HELLO` message:
+After the underlying transport has been opened, a establishment of a WAMP session is initiated by the the *Endpoint* sending a `HELLO` message to the *Router*

-    [HELLO, Session|id, Details|dict]
+    [HELLO, Realm|uri, Details|dict]

- * `Session` MUST BE a randomly generated ID specific to the WAMP session for each direction.
-Each peer tells it connected peer the `Session` ID under which it is identified (for the lifetime of the WAMP session).
+ * `Realm` is a string identifying the WAMP routing and administrative domain for which the session is to be established.
  * `Details` is a dictionary that allows to provide additional opening information (see below).

-The `HELLO` message MUST be the very first message sent by each of the two peers after the transport has been established and a peer MUST wait for the `HELLO` message to be received from the other peer before performing anything else.
-It is a protocol error to receive a second `HELLO` message during the lifetime of the session and the peer MUST fail the session if that happens.
+The `HELLO` message MUST be the very first message sent after the transport has been established.
+It MUST be followed by a `WELCOME`, `CHALLENGE` or `GOODBYE` by the *Router*.
+It is a protocol error to receive a second `HELLO` message during the lifetime of the session and the *Router* MUST fail the session if that happens.

-**Session ID**

-The `HELLO.Session` can (later) be used for:

- * specifying lists of excluded or eligible receivers when publishing events
- * in the context of performing authentication or authorization

-*Example*

-    [1, 9129137332, {... see below ...}]

 **Roles and Features**

-A WAMP peer MUST announce the roles it supports via `Hello.Details.roles|dict`, with a key mapping to a `Hello.Details.roles.<role>|dict` where `<role>` can be:
+An *Endpoint* MUST annouce the roles it supports via `Hello.Details.roles|dict`, with a key mapping to a `Hello.Details.roles.<role>|dict` where `<role>` can be:

  * `publisher`
  * `subscriber`
- * `broker`
  * `caller`
  * `callee`

+An *Endpoint* can support any combination of above roles but MUST support at least one role.

+The `<role>|dict` is a dictionary describing features supported by the peer for that role.

+*Example: An *Endpoint* that implements the roles of Publisher and Subscriber, and only supports basic features.*

+   [1, 9129137332, {
+      "roles": {
+         "publisher": {},
+         "subscriber": {}
+      }
+   }]

+#### WELCOME

+A *Router* completes the establishment of a WAMP connection by sending a `WELCOME` message to the *Endpoint*.

+   [WELCOME, Session|id, Details|dict]

+ * `Session` MUST BE a randomly generated ID specific to the WAMP session.
+This applies for the lifetime of the session.
+The `WELCOME.Session` can be used for specifying lists of excluded or eligible receivers when publishing events.
+ * `Details` is a dictionary that allows to provide additional information regarding the established session (see below). ---- add description of details ----

+A `WELCOME` message may be sent either in response to a `HELLO` message, if no authentication is required for the requested `Realm`, or in response to a successful `AUTHENTICATE`message.

+> Note.
+The behaviour if a requested `Realm` does not presently exist is router-specific.
+A router may e.g. create the realm, or deny the establishment of the session.
+>

+**Roles and Features**

+A *Router* MUST annouce the roles it supports via `Hello.Details.roles|dict`, with a key mapping to a `Hello.Details.roles.<role>|dict` where `<role>` can be:

+ * `broker`
  * `dealer`

-A peer can support any combination of above roles but MUST support at least one role.
+A *Router* MUST support at least one role, and MAY support both roles.

-Further *Publisher* and *Subscriber* peers can only talk to *Broker* peers, and *Caller* and *Callee* peers can only talk to *Dealer* peers.

-A *Publisher* peer cannot talk to another peer that only implements e.g. a *Callee* role.

 The `<role>|dict` is a dictionary describing features supported by the peer for that role.

+*Example: A *Router* implementing the role of Broker and supporting all advanced features.*

+   [1, 9129137332, {
+      "roles": {
+         "broker": {
+            "features": {
+               "subscriber_blackwhite_listing": true,
+               "publisher_exclusion":           true,
+               "publisher_identification":      true,
+               "publication_trustlevels":          true,
+               "pattern_based_subscription":       true,
+               "partitioned_pubsub":            true,
+               "subscriber_metaevents":         true,
+               "subscriber_list":               true,
+               "event_history":              true
+            }
+         }
+   }]

+*Feature Announcemenet and Advanced Features*

 The use of *feature announcement* in WAMP allows for